MicrosoftDocs/architecture-center/docs/web-apps/guides/reliable-web-app/dotnet/plan-implementation-content.md

 - *Authentication and authorization:* The application needs to authenticate and authorize call center employees.
 - *Scalable:* It scales to support larger scenarios.
 - *User-identity control:* Call center employees can use their existing enterprise identities.
-- *Authorization protocol support:* It supports OAuth 2.0 for managed identities and OpenID Connect for future B2C support.
+- *Authorization protocol support:* It supports OAuth 2.0 for managed identities.

 ### Database